 Daily rewards reset each day at midnight Pacific time (GMT-8).

-Silver is earned for free through your daily rewards and can also be won by performing well in tournaments, while Gold can be purchased with real money.
+Silver is earned for free through your daily rewards and can also be created by scrapping excess cards, while Gold can be purchased with real money.
 You can use each of these currencies to buy things from our in-game store, including packs of cards, game skins, additional deck slots, and more.
 Silver can also be used to Forge individual cards of your choice in the Collection screen.